Rindbee/godot-docs-l10n/classes/it/class_image.rst

 :ref:`Format<enum_Image_Format>` **FORMAT_DXT1** = ``17``

-Il formato di texture `S3TC <https://en.wikipedia.org/wiki/S3_Texture_Compression>`__ che utilizza Block Compression 1 ed è la più piccola variazione di S3TC, che fornisce solo 1 bit per l'alfa e i dati per il colore premoltiplicati con l'alfa.
+The `S3TC <https://en.wikipedia.org/wiki/S3_Texture_Compression>`__ texture format that uses Block Compression 1, and is the smallest variation of S3TC, only providing 1 bit of alpha and color data being premultiplied with alpha.

-\ **Nota:** Creando un :ref:`ImageTexture<class_ImageTexture>`, sarà effettuata una conversione dello spazio colore sRGB in lineare.
+\ **Note:** When creating an :ref:`ImageTexture<class_ImageTexture>`, a nonlinear sRGB to linear encoding conversion is performed.

 .. _class_Image_constant_FORMAT_DXT3: